What are the various certificate, masters and doctoral degree programs available through the School of Community &

-Other than a minimum required TOEFL score for international students (550 (paper); 213 (CBT); 80 (iBT)), SCGH has a standardized minimum requirements for acceptance into our programs.
+Other than a minimum required TOEFL score for international students 550 (paper); 213 (CBT); 80 (iBT) SCGH has a standardized minimum requirements for acceptance into our programs.
 A minimum GPA of 3.0 and a combined GRE score (verbal and quantitative) of 1000 (prior to August 2011) or 297 is preferred; however, it is important to note that the GRE and GPA are evaluated in the context of the overall application.
 A variety of factors play into the success of a given application.
 Applicants to the MPH program may be admitted on a conditional basis if either the minimum GPA or test scores are not met.

 Can my application be reviewed with a fax or photo copy of my standardized test scores?

 CGU will forward your PhD applications to SCGH for review upon receipt of an unofficial copy or fax of your test score report.
 However, all admissions decisions will remain provisional until official scores are received directly from the administering institution.

-If I have previously completed a graduate level degree do I still need to take the GRE?
+If I have previously completed a graduate level degree do I still need to take a standardized test?

 Students who have received doctoral degrees from a US institution are exempt from the submission of standardized test scores.
 All students holding masters level degrees will be required to submit test scores.
 GRE and GMAT scores more than five years old will not be accepted.
-MCAT scores are good for three years.
+MCAT scores are valid for three years.

 How do I apply to a dual-degree program?

 In addition to applying to SCGH, MPH students interested in pursuing a dual degree must make a separate application to the respective school housing the other degree of choice.
 Acceptance into one degree program does not ensure acceptance into the other.
 Both schools will require a separate application.
-If you are admitted into SCGH and are not admitted to the other school, you may still enroll in our school.
-Applicants to accelerated and dual degrees (i.e., BA/MPH, MBA/MPH, MA/MPH) must apply through the SOPHAS portal.
+If you are admitted into SCGH and are not admitted to the other school, you may still enroll in SCGH.
+Applicants to accelerated and dual degrees (i.e., BA/MPH, MBA/MPH, MA/MPH) must apply to the MPH program through the SOPHAS portal.